CIEH Leadership Programme

-Claims that Brexit preparations are weakening the UK’s food safety penalty system 'risks creating public alarm when none is warranted', according to the Food Standards Agency.
+Claims that Brexit preparations are weakening the UK’s food safety penalty system 'risks creating public alarm when none is warranted'.

 The FSA said it wanted to reassure enforcement officers that maintaining high standards of food and feed safety is its top priority and that 'penalties for wrongdoing are not being weakened'.